The 3 horizons in lean innovation portfolio management

 Horizon 3 is both an unknown market and an unknown solution.
 These are new business models that potentially disrupt the existing ones.
 So this is revolution.

-The first canvas is called the ‘Horizons Canvas’.
-We have renamed the three horizons as following:
+This canvas is called the 'Horizons Canvas'.
+We can name the three horizons as following:

-We then divide in 3 boxes based on Design Thinking:
+We then divide into 3 boxes based on Design Thinking:

 Define: Initiatives in this box are not much more than an idea, maybe a concept.

 Design: Initiatives in this box are in designing stage, a business model is being developed, initial tests will start in this stage.

 develop: Based on the learnings of previous stages, initiatives in this box are already being developed.

 Draw the 9 boxes of this canvas on a flipover and write down all your (innovation) projects on a post-it (1 project per post-it).
 Paste the post-it in the right box.
 This will give a first indication about balance / unbalance within the current portfolio.

 Horizons portfolio MATCH / MISMATCH